|Campus setting||Information not available|

 The Offenhauer Towers house over 800 students in double and single rooms with air conditioning.
 The rooms are some of the largest on campus.
 Offenhauer features Outtakes Quick Cuisine in the lobby.
 Members of the Natural and Health Science Residential Community live in Offenhauer West.
 The Offenhauer Towers are the two tallest buildings on campus at ten and eleven stories.
 Prioritiy is given to returning students but freshmen are welcome.

 New Greek housing will be opening on campus for the fall 2016 semester.
 Many Greek chapters will be living in groups within the residence halls while construction of the Greek Village is taking place.
 Fraternities are living in Falcon Heights and sororities are living in Conklin North.
 Some small group living units will continue to house additional chapters away from central campus.

-Courses available 10Accounting and Finance 3 Aviation 1 Business and Management 3 Computer Science and IT 1 Humanities & Social Sciences 1 Law 1 Mass Communication & Media 1
+Courses available 10Accounting & Finance 3 Aviation 1 Business, Management 3 Computer Science, IT 1 Humanities & Social Sciences 1 Law 1 Mass Communication & Media 1

 Be the first one!